Smoky Hills PBS: Stations

-Digital television
+Technical information

-Digital channels
+Subchannels

 The digital channels of each of the Smoky Hills PBS stations are multiplexed:

 Analog-to-digital conversion

-Although the DTV Delay Act extended the mandatory deadline to June 12, 2009, Smoky Hills Public Television shut down the analog signals of two of its stations as originally scheduled on February 17, 2009, the original date in which full-power television stations in the United States were scheduled to transition from analog to digital broadcasts.
+Although the DTV Delay Act extended the mandatory deadline to June 12, 2009, Smoky Hills Public Television shut down the analog signals of two of its stations as originally scheduled on February 17, 2009, the original date on which full-power television stations in the United States were scheduled to transition from analog to digital broadcasts.
 KOOD and KSWK shut down their respective analog signals, over UHF channel 16 and VHF channel 8, on that date.
 KOOD's digital signal remained on its pre-transition UHF channel 16; KSWK's digital signal remained on its pre-transition VHF channel 8.
 Through the use of PSIP, digital television receivers display KOOD's virtual channel as its former VHF analog channel 9 and KSWK's virtual channel as its former VHF analog channel 3.